Banksy: Exhibitions (2002–2003)

 In 2003, at an exhibition called Turf War, held in a London warehouse, Banksy painted on animals.
 At the time he gave one of his very few interviews, to the BBC's Nigel Wrench.
 Although the RSPCA declared the conditions suitable, an animal rights activist chained herself to the railings in protest.
-An example of his subverted paintings is Monet's Water Lily Pond, adapted to include urban detritus such as litter and a shopping trolley floating in its reflective waters; another is Edward Hopper's Nighthawks, redrawn to show that the characters are looking at a British football hooligan, dressed only in his Union Flag underpants, who has just thrown an object through the glass window of the café.
+An example of his subverted paintings is Monet's Water Lily Pond, adapted to include urban detritus such as litter and a shopping trolley floating in its reflective waters; another is Edward Hopper's Nighthawks, redrawn to show that the characters are looking at a British football hooligan, dressed only in his Union Jack underwear, who has just thrown an object through the glass window of the café.
 These oil paintings were shown at a twelve-day exhibition in Westbourne Grove, London in 2005.

 Banksy, along with Shepard Fairey, Dmote, and others, created work at a warehouse exhibition in Alexandria, Sydney, for Semi-Permanent in 2003.
 Approximately 1,500 people attended.